Powers and Policy Levers

 - How can the Welsh Government work effectively with the UK government, local government and other agencies?

-At the centre of this programme have been two case studies of Welsh Government policy making drawn from the period 2011 to 2016.
-This period, which is that of the fifth term of the National Assembly for Wales, has been selected because it is the first in which the National Assembly had full primary legislative powers in devolved matters.
+At the centre of this programme were two case studies of Welsh Government policy making drawn from the period 2011 to 2016.
+This period, which is that of the fifth term of the National Assembly for Wales, was selected because it is the first in which the National Assembly had full primary legislative powers in devolved matters.

 Our case studies were chosen because we believe that they illustrate different aspects of recent Welsh policy making.
 The first study is of the development and implementation of reforms to statutory provision for homeless people in Wales, which came into force in April 2015.
 The second study is of the Welsh Government’s (as yet unsuccessful) attempt to introduce a statutory Minimum Unit Pricing (MUP) regime for alcohol in Wales.
 Both cases examine the Welsh Government’s ability to develop distinctive legislation-based policies in devolved areas and draw on original oral evidence from key policy actors in government, the third sector, and academia, as well as comprehensive analysis of policy documents, debates, and academic and ‘grey’ literature.